-Contributiveness scores would be based upon the quality of something that you post or upload to a social network and the authority scores of people who respond to that content.
+Contributiveness scores would be based on the quality of something that you post or upload to a social network and the authority scores of people who respond to that content.

-We’re also told in the patent application that user credential scores and rankings based upon those scores might be different for different categories or labels associated with user generated content.
+In the patent application, we’re also told that user credential scores and rankings based upon those scores might be different for different categories or labels associated with user-generated content.
 Someone commenting or posting on gardening and also on SEO might have one credential score for gardening and a different one for SEO.

 The weights between each relationship or link between two members of a network might be based upon: